Bit-Camp-IO/E-Fashion_Flutter/README.md

 ## 🚀: Features

+### Theming
+- Material 3 Supprot
+- ColorScheme System
-- Material 3 Support With Theme Switcher (Light - Dark)
+- Theme Switching (Light - Dark)

-- Auth Feature (Login - SignUp - Forget Password (OTP))
-- Dynamic Home Screen (Offers - Collections - Brands - Filter Home By Categories - Fast Add To Cart - Disover (Brands - Offers) "PAGINATED" )
-- Product Details with (Add to cart - Rate System - Review System)
+### Authentication
+- **Login*.
+- **Register**
+- **Forget Password**: Allow users to reset their passwords using email-based one-time passwords (OTPs).

+### Dynamic Home Feature
+- Collections
+- Offers
+- Brands
+- Discover(Brands - Products) *PAGINATED*
+- Filter and sort products by category, gender, price, and brand.
+- Easy Add To Cart option

+### Product Details

+- View detailed information for each product, including images, description, price, and available sizes and colors.
+- Add or edit rating
+- Add or edit review

+### Products Search
+- Search for a products by name.
-- Search with ability to Filter by (Category - Brand - Price Range)
+- Filter Search By (Category - Brand - Price Range)

-- Cart Feature with (Stripe Payment)
-- Order Status (In Progress - On The Way - Delivered)
-- Favorite Feature (Realtime Updates)
-- RealTime Chat Support (WebSocket)
-- Push Notifications (Order Status Notification  - Chat Support Messages Notifications)
+### Favorites

+- Save favorite product to a favorites list to buy it later.

+### Shopping Cart

+- Add products to a shopping cart.
+- Adjust product quantities and remove items from the cart.
+- Calculate the total order amount.

+### Checkout and Payment with [Stripe](https://stripe.com/)

+- Secure and streamlined checkout process .
+- Multiple payment options (Credit/Debit Cards).

+### User Profile

-- Profile Feature (Upload Picture - Change Name - Change Email - Change Password)
+- User profile with personal informations like (Name - Picture - Email - Location - Order History)
+- Ability to change personal informations like (Uploading new picture, Change (name, email, phone number, passowrd, location))
+- لإ

+### Order Tracking

+- Track the status of orders.
+- Receive real-time updates on order processing and shipping.

+### Location **Google Maps**

+- Ability to set or change current locations
+- Search for a location
-- Set Location Feature with Places Search ( Google Maps )
+- Search locations suggestions **Google Maps Places API**
+- Set location marker

+### Real-Time Chat with **WebSockets**

+- Real-time chat functionality for customer support using **WebSockets**.
+This feature fosters seamless communication between user and support.

+###  Notifications
+- **Notifications List**: A list showcasing recent recived notifications
+- **Chat Support Push Notifications**: Recive a message push notifications whenever the user outside the support chat.
+- **Order Status Push Notifications**: Recive a push notifications for order status changes
+- **General Push Notifications**: Recive a Custom Push Notifications From the app

 ## Prerequisites